 Sponsored by the Office of Continuing Medical Education and UC Davis School of Medicine

-The University of California, Davis Health System is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The University of California, Davis, Health System is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Physician Credit: The University of California, Davis Health System designates this live activity for a maximum of 5.5 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+PHYSICIAN CREDIT: The University of California, Davis, Health System designates this live activity for a maximum of 5.5 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Nurse: For the purpose of recertification, the American Nurses Credentialing Center accepts AMA PRA Category 1 Credits™ issued by organizations accredited by the ACCME.
-For the purpose of relicensure, the California Board of Registered Nursing accepts AMA PRA Category 1 Credits™ (report hours of credit and fill in “CME Category 1” for the provider number).
+NURSE: For the purpose of recertification, the American Nurses Credentialing Center accepts AMA PRA Category 1 Credits™ issued by organizations accredited by the ACCME.
+For the purpose of relicensure, the California Board of Registered Nursing accepts AMA PRA Category 1 Credits™.

-Pharmacist: The University of California, Davis Health System Department of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-ACPE Universal Activity Number 0277-0000-13-205-L01-P has been assigned to this activity.
-This knowledge-based activity provides 5.5 contact hours (5.5 CEUs) of continuing education credit.
+PHARMACIST: The University of California, Davis Health System Department of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+ACPE Universal Activity Number 0277-0000-14-218-L01-P has been assigned to this activity.
+This knowledge-based activity provides 5.5 contact hours (.55 CEUs) of continuing education credit.
 To obtain credit, pharmacists must attend and actively participate in all sessions and complete the course evaluation for pharmacists at the end of the activity.

 This course is designed to change the inter-professional health care team member’s knowledge and competence in the area of integrating quality improvement components into one’s professional practice.